oharu121/discord-gemini-bot/README.md

 ## Deployment

-This project is configured for **Hugging Face Spaces** with automatic deployment via GitHub Actions.
+This project is configured for **Railway** with automatic deployment via GitHub Actions.

 ### CI/CD Pipeline